Skip to main content

 • not drinking as much as usual

-• have asthma or any chronic heart or lung conditions or problems with their immune system
+• asthmatic or has any chronic heart or lung conditions or a weak immune system

 Asthma symptoms